mohammed-ijas/Scoreboard/README.md

 # Scoreboard
 Scoreboard

-A Web Based Scoreboard Designed for Football Matches.
+A Web Based Scoreboard Designed for Football Matches with Timer designed usign HTML5, CSS3 and Javascript(Js).